cloudmesh-community/book/chapters/pi/setup-ultimate.md

 * [ ] <https://github.com/cloudmesh-community/book/blob/master/chapters/pi/clusters/pi-configure-cluster.md>
 * [ ] <https://github.com/cloudmesh-community/book/blob/master/chapters/pi/clusters/pi-setup.md>

+There may even be more such documentation as part of student projects.
+No student that does a PI project MUST DESCRIBE HOW THEY SET UP THE CLUSTER IN THEIR REPORT.
+THEY ALL MUST IMPROVE OR USE THIS SECTION.

 I also see that portions of other files include or can leverage what we do in cm-burn and thsu we can replace that info or morege portions of it such as in and than these sections need to be fixed while using